Our Upcoming Events

 Public Works coordinates two city-wide volunteer events each year involving thousands of participants.
 Come join the fun!

 - Creek to Bay Day is held the third Saturday in September.
-This year's will be September 20, 2014.
+Mark your calendar for Saturday September 20, 2015!

 Clean Lake Initiative